RajanSandha/auto_blog/_posts/2025-05-28-nintendos-next-gen-reflecting-on-the-switch-and-lo.md

 *   **Hybrid Design:** The ability to play both at home and on the go was a game-changer.
 *   **Strong First-Party Titles:** Games like *The Legend of Zelda: Breath of the Wild* and *Super Mario Odyssey* were system sellers.
-*   **Indie Game Support:** The Switch became a haven for indie developers, offering a diverse range of experiences. [link text](URL) could provide more insight.
+*   **Indie Game Support:** The Switch became a haven for indie developers, offering a diverse range of experiences.
 *   **Accessibility:** The console's user-friendly interface and intuitive controls made it accessible to gamers of all ages.

 ### Overcoming Past Challenges